AndreaCeolin/Boundaries/GCD/README.md

+# At the Boundaries of Syntactic Prehistory - Great Circle Distances

 The folder contains the following files:

 1. **gcd+jaccard.py.txt**: this script takes a list of geographic coordinates and a list of syntactic parameters and calculates cross-family distances.
 The syntax is ```python3 gcd+jaccard.py geo_coord syn_param```.